kejal2005/imagify/README.md

 # Imagify - Text to Image Generation Platform
 Imagify is a modern web application that transforms text descriptions into stunning images using AI technology.
 Built with a robust tech stack and user-friendly interface, it provides a seamless experience for generating AI-powered images.
+> ⚙️ **Note:** This is a **local desktop web application**.
+Follow the steps below to run it in your **local browser**.

 ![Imagify Preview](client/src/assets/sample_img_1.png)